-This course is a top-up to convert the FdA Early Years Care and Education, FdA Teaching and Learning, FdA Education and Childhood, FdA Working with Children, Young People and Families, Diploma in Education and Training (DET), or similar Level 5 qualifications into a full Honours Degree.
+The Childhood and Youth Studies course is a top-up to convert the FdA Education and Childhood, FdA Working with Children, Young People and Families, Diploma in Education and Training (DET), or similar Level 5 qualifications into a full Honours Degree.
 The course consolidates the skills and knowledge you have previously acquired, whilst further developing your understanding of working practice.

 The programme has been designed to equip you with the knowledge base and capabilities to excel in your chosen profession or alternative graduate opportunities.
 This is achieved through module content that is specific to particular areas of practice, which is then interpreted and developed through collaborative seminar discussion.
 You will also have the opportunity to undertake additional vocational and academic qualifications during your studies.